moby/moby/docs/sources/contributing/devenvironment.md

     utils_test.go:179: Error copy: exit status 1 (cp: writing '/tmp/docker-testd5c9-[...]': No space left on device

-Then you likely don’t have enough memory available the test suite.
+Then you likely don't have enough memory available the test suite.
 2GB is recommended.

 ## Use Docker